hg-pyun/node-image-filter/readme.md

 ```

 ### Preset Filters
-'node-image-filter' includes Preset filters.
+`node-image-filter` includes Preset filters.
 There are currently four filters in total.
 You just need to pass it as the second parameter of the Render function.
 ```javascript
 const Filter = require('node-image-filter');